Krypton-Suite/Extended-Toolkit/Documents/Development/Development-Workflow.md

-# Development Workflow for the Standard Toolkit
+# Development Workflow for the Extended Toolkit

 This document is intended to assist development of the standard toolkit.
 The repository has **3** main branches.
 They are:-